billkarsh/SpikeGLX/Markdown/UserManual.md

 #### Screen Saver and Power Settings

-Use the following computer settings to guard against interruption during prolonged data acquisition runs (running on batteries is discouraged):

-Screen saver settings group:
+1. Find the `Screen Saver` control panel: Type "screen saver" into the `Search Box` on the `Taskbar`.

+* Turn the Screen Saver `OFF`, or set it to `None`.

+2. Locate your Power Plan settings: There may be a power settings link in the Screen Saver control panel, or type "power settings" into the `Search Box`.

+For data acquisition:

+* Run plugged in with AC power.
+* Select the highest performance plan listed.

+3. Edit the high performance plan for even better performance, in either of two ways:

-> **NEW**: As of version 20250525 The SpikeGLX download folder contains a script named `DAQ_power_settings.bat.` Double-click on it to run it.
+    a.
+As of version 20250525 The SpikeGLX download folder contains a script named `DAQ_power_settings.bat.` Double-click on it to run it.
-It makes the changes listed below, even in versions of the OS that hide the settings.
+    It makes the needed changes listed below, even in versions of the OS that hide advanced settings.

-* Screen saver: (None).

-> Note 1: The screen saver settings are a control panel and you can get there by typing 'screen saver' into a control panel search box.
-Screen saver is a program that draws entertaining animation on your otherwise black screen.
-The running of this class of programs disrupts acquisition.
-Turn that off.

-> Note 2: In the power settings you can set the time until the screen turns off.
-This is a safe option.
-It shouldn't affect anything except that you may have to log in again after the screen blanks.

-Power plan settings:

-> Keep drilling down until you find the following advanced power plan options.
-If you don't see some of the following settings they are hidden on your machine.
-In any case, you can use the double-clickable `DAQ_power_settings.bat` script in your SpikeGLX download to set them automatically.

-Set the following values:
+    b.
+Set advanced settings manually: Look for `Advanced Settings` or `change plan settings` or similar:

         * Put the computer to sleep: Never.
         * Hard disk/Turn off hard disk after: Never.
         * Sleep/Sleep after: Never.
         * Sleep/Allow wake timers: Disable.
         * USB settings/USB selective suspend setting: Disable.
         * Intel(R) Graphics Settings/Intel(R) Graphics Power Plan: Maximum Performance.
         * PCI Express/Link State Power Management: Off.
         * Processor power management/Minimum processor state: 5%.
         * Processor power management/System cooling policy: Active.
         * Processor power management/Maximum processor state: 100%.

 > Tip: For some settings, 'Never' might not appear as a choice.
 Try typing either 'never' or '0' directly into the box.